lit/lit/packages/tests/README.md

 Inside `web-test-runner.saucelabs.config.js` is a list called `devFiles` that provides web test runner test files for saucelabs.

+Add new package tests to this list to include them in a remote test run.

 ```TS
 const devFiles = [